jclain/gitolite-contrib/HostBasedAuth_en.md

 for authentication.
 This trigger is designed to be used in smart-http mode.

 For each repo:
-* `anyhost` user must be authorized
+* some specific users must be authorized (name doesn't matter)
-* `allow-host` option define autorized host or IPs
+* for each of these users, an option define autorized hosts or IPs
-* if the repo is accessed anonymously with user `anonhttp` from authorized hosts, then the user is replaced with `anyhost`
+* if the repo is accessed anonymously with user `anonhttp` from an authorized hosts, then the corresponding user is selected

 In the following example:
 ~~~
 repo repo1
-    R = anyhost
+    R = reader
+    RW = writer
+    RW+ = forcer
-    option allow-host = 10.11.12.13
+    option map-anonhttp-1 = reader from 10.11.12.13 10.11.12.14
-repo repo2
-    RW = anyhost
-    option allow-host = HOST.DOMAIN
+    option map-anonhttp-2 = writer from HOST.DOMAIN
-repo repo3
-    RW = anyhost
-    option allow-host = HOSTNAME
+    option map-anonhttp-3 = forcer from HOSTNAME
 ~~~
-repo1 is readable from address 10.11.12.13;
+the repo is:
+* readable from the addresses 10.11.12.13 and 10.11.12.14
-repo2 is writable from any address that reverse-resolve to HOST.DOMAIN;
+* writable from any address that reverse-resolve to HOST.DOMAIN
-repo3 is writable from any address that reverse-resolve to HOSTNAME<.ANYDOMAIN>
+* writable from any address that reverse-resolve to HOSTNAME<.ANYDOMAIN>

+It is not required to define users and mappings for reader, writer and enforcer privileges for each repo.
+This example is only to show that this is possible.

 ## Installation